vesuxyz/docs/blog/2025-07-30-earn-with-ETH/index.md

 ## Make your ETH work

-Three levels, one goal: **more ETH**
+**Three levels, one goal: earn more ETH**

-Whether you’re lending, borrowing, or multiplying, Vesu got you covered.
+Whether you’re lending, borrowing, or multiplying, Vesu's got you.
 Explore the strategies, choose what fits, and grow your stack.

 Got questions or feedback?
 Come hang in [Discord](https://discord.gg/g9ahVeyp).